bris-sys-sec/labs/Labs/README.md

 Please read the rules carefully – deviations that disrupt the marking process may result in losing marks.

 ## General rules
--	For each coursework, you must submit two pdf files, one containing the technical sections and one containing the reflective sections.
+-	For each coursework, you must submit two pdf files, one containing the technical section and one containing the reflective section.
 The names of the files should make clear which is which.
 -	**You must submit PDF files**, not text files, word documents, JPEGs of scanned documents, TeX sources etc.
 Anything else will receive 0 marks.